Training for Emergency Services

 Our course 'Recognizing and Approaching Exotic Animals for Emergency Services' contains the following subjects:

 - Exotic animals as pets in our society

 An introductory chapter that sheds light on the development and current state of the terrarium hobby.

 - Introduction to the Biology of Herpetofauna & Arthropoda

 An introduction to better understand some important biological, anatomical and physiological characteristics of reptiles, amphibians and arthropods.

 - Recognize Herpetofauna and Arthropoda

 During this chapter, students learn to distinguish between dangerous and non-dangerous groups and what species are most commonly kept in captivity.
 The recognition of native animal species is also covered in this chapter.

 - Correct handling of cold-blooded animals

-The students are, after a theoretical part, brought into 'hands-on' contact with all kinds of cold-blooded animals.
+The students are brought into 'hands-on' contact with all kinds of cold-blooded animals.
 Proper handling and transport techniques as well as stress prevention are covered.